MICKIYEZE/password-saver/README.md

 drive, if someone gets access to it then the JSON file with the passwords is also accesible to them!

+**How do you use it?**

+Simple!​

+There are 2 files at cmd\passwordsaver​

+PasswordManagerAdd.bat (PMA)​

+PasswordManagerRun.bat (PMR)​

+PMR shows you the list of the passwords you have saved in your JSON so far​

+PMA lets you add another password set to the list​

+(Creating shortcuts of these files on your desktop is highly recommended!)

 By: MICKIYEZE

 For: Gojunior 2025